Smart Contract: A Disruptive Technology

 Speed & Accuracy

-As Smart Contracts rely on automation and computer code, which gets executed, once a specific condition is met, no time is wasted on paperwork.
-Manual errors are eliminated, and thus both speed and accuracy are at their optimum.
+As Smart Contracts rely on automation and computer code, which execute once a specific condition is met, no time is wasted on paperwork.
+Manual errors are eliminated, and thus, both speed and accuracy are optimum.

 Trust & Transparency

-As no third-party plays any role in the execution of the Contract, trust & transparency can be guaranteed.
-All the stakeholders receive a copy of the transaction, which cannot be altered by anyone, thus ensuring fair play.
+As no third party plays any role in executing the contract, trust and transparency can be guaranteed.
+All the stakeholders receive a copy of the transaction, which cannot be altered, thus ensuring fair play.

 Security

-Transactions on Blockchain are encrypted, and hence it is difficult for hackers to steal the information as Blockchain consists of distributed ledger, with data stored in each block, which is connected to each other.
-In order to change the information, hackers will have to alter data in every block.
+Transactions on Blockchain are encrypted, making it difficult for hackers to steal information.
+Blockchain consists of a distributed ledger, with data stored in each block connected to other blocks.
+Hackers will have to alter data in every block to change the information.

 Savings

-Smart contract eliminates manual paperwork, which costs in terms of payments and salaries.
-All the work is done by technology which is comparatively cheaper than a workforce employed over some time.
+Smart contracts eliminate manual paperwork, which costs money in terms of payments and salaries.
+Technology does all the work, which is comparatively cheaper than employing a workforce over time.

 Smart Contracts Use Cases